connell-class/coding-challenge-wliederer/README.md

 ## Part 6 Pagination: 5 points
 Paginate the endpoint for finding all grocery lists so that they do not load all at once.
 ## Part 7 Filtering: 5 points
-Be able to filter the showing grocery lists based off of a
+Be able to filter the showing grocery lists based off of a criteria
 ## Finally:
 Fully review your project code, and be able to explain it